henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/testing/unit-testing.md

 who may not be able to read gain insight on how ot join a lobby.

 ### `renders the camera section with correct heading`
+This test is here to make sure that the camera portion of the join room page is rendered in correctly.
+This is vital so that users are able to scan the qr code.

 ### `has the correct structure of nested divs`

 ### `does not show the failed popup by default`
 ## Components